scottenriquez/ckad-exam-prep-using-amazon-eks/README.md

   password: MWYyZDFlMmU2N2Rm
 ```

-## 16: Multi-Container Pods
+## 16: Multi-Container Pods (CKAD Topic)
 In the examples so far, Pods and containers had a 1:1 relationship.
 Two common patterns for multi-container Pods in Kubernetes are [init containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) and [sidecars](https://kubernetes.io/docs/concepts/workloads/pods/sidecar-containers/).
-To illustrate these patterns, we'll use a Postgres database with a backend that relies on it.
-Given that the backend container depends on the database, we must ensure that Postgres is available before starting it.
+To illustrate these patterns, we'll use a PostgreSQL database with a backend that relies on it.
+Given that the backend container depends on the database, we must ensure that PostgreSQL is available before starting it.
 To do so, we can use an init container that verifies the ability to connect to the database.
 All init containers run before the Pod starts.
 If any init container fails, the Pod fails.

 ```yaml title='16-multi-container-pods/backend.deployment.yaml'
 apiVersion: apps/v1